Gianluigi Fazio

-Gianluigi Fazio (born 14 November 1978 in Busto Arsizio, Italy) is an Italian singer-songwriter, record producer and multi-instrumentalist.
+Gianluigi Fazio (born 14 November 1978) is an Italian singer-songwriter, record producer and multi-instrumentalist.
 He is known for collaborations as songwriter and producer with Laura Pausini, Dargen D'Amico, Marco Mengoni, Nek, Elodie and Eros Ramazzotti.
 In 2025 he won the David di Donatello for Best Original Song with "Aria!", composed together with Margherita Vicario, Dade, Edwyn Roberts and Andrea Bonomo for the film Gloria!.

 Biography

 Active professionally since the late 2000s, he joined Laura Pausini’s band as backing vocalist and multi-instrumentalist on the World Tour 2009.

 With Pausini he continued performing on the Inedito World Tour (2011–2012), The Greatest Hits World Tour (2013–2015, including Australia and Russia), Simili/Pausini Stadi (2016) and Fatti sentire – World Wide Tour (2018), including concerts at the Circo Massimo.

 In studio, he worked with Eros Ramazzotti as backing vocalist on the albums Noi (2012) and Noi due (2019).

 In 2018 he joined Cesare Cremonini’s band for Cremonini Live 2018 as backing vocalist and acoustic guitarist, returning for Live Stadi 2022 and Indoor 2022.